About Zillertal Arena, Austria

 1600 m resort altitude

-The Ice Mountain Apartments is a brand new development located within the heart of the charming village of Fugen.Town-Centre, Rental Management, Newbuild
+The Ice Mountain Apartments is a brand new development located within the heart of the charming village of Fugen.Town-Centre, Rental Management, Newbuild, Available to EU Citizens only

-A luxurious penthouse apartment in a traditionally-styled farmhouse building with an impressive open living space, beautiful views and a panoramic sauna.Rental Management, Spa & Wellness Facilities
+A luxurious penthouse apartment in a traditionally-styled farmhouse building with an impressive open living space, beautiful views and a panoramic sauna.Rental Management, Spa & Wellness Facilities, Available to EU Citizens only

 "The Zillertal Arena is one of Austria's best kept secrets.
 Perhaps not for long though!
 The nightlife and atmosphere of Gerlos is great fun and the ski in, ski out options in Königsleiten make this a great area for a new chalet.
 Add in the sunny slopes, superb snow-making facilities and great access from Innsbruck and you can see why this is an area on the up!" - Rob Keddy